Preparation-Street/Programming-Street-150/README.md

 While DSA is a critical Problem-Solving Skill, it's important to build a strong foundation before diving into it.

+**Programming Street - 150** is a collection of 150 curated problems focusing on building foundational programming skills.
+This collection is divided into three different sprints:

+1. **PS-Sprint-1**: This sprint covers fundamental problems to help you build your basic programming skills.

+2. **PS-Sprint-2**: This sprint focuses on intermediate-level problems, further strengthening your foundational skills and introducing more complex concepts.

+3. **PS-Sprint-3**: This sprint includes advanced problems designed to solidify your understanding and prepare you for more challenging programming tasks.

 ## The Right Starting Point

 1. Select a Programming Language: Begin with a language that suits your interests or industry needs Python, Java, or C++.
 Focus on mastering the fundamentals: syntax, control structures (loops, conditionals), variables, data types, and other core concepts.